Kim2091/PBRify_Remix/README.md

 ## Guide
-1. Download chaiNNer: https://chainner.app/ and install the dependencies in the top right
+1. Download [chaiNNer](https://chainner.app/) and install the dependencies in the top right
-2. Download the latest release and extract.
+2. Download the [latest release](https://github.com/Kim2091/PBRify_Remix/releases) and extract.
-3. Open the .chn file in chaiNNer
+3. Open the `.chn` file in chaiNNer
 4. Set an input and output directory for the textures
 5. Load the model files by following the notes in the chain (refer to the image for more details)
 6. Press the green run button at the top!
 7. Ingest the saved textures in Remix's Ingestion tab

 ### Extra info:
-- You can use the upscaler individually by disabling the Load Model nodes for Roughness and Normal maps
+- You can use the upscaler without generating PBR by disabling the Load Model nodes for Roughness and Normal maps (the switch in the bottom left of each node)
   - The upscaling model is trained to remove noise, DXT1 compression, dithering, and oversharpening/halos
 - The chain will save your textures into a single output folder.
 They're labelled with the original texture name.
 - These were trained exclusively on high quality CC0 content from ambientCG, complying with their license.
 This makes it an ethical upscaler that you can use without concern 🙂